saurabhs1000/Data-Science/Social_ads_Subscription/readme.md

-this machine learning model based on the social ads where the user with age and estimated salary will subscribe their plan or not.
+Machine learning classification model based on the social ads where the user with age and estimated salary will subscribe their plan or not.

-langauage used Python
+Algorithm used Kernel SVM in Python